jett-crowdis/tireless-tracker/Tireless_Tracker/README.md

 * The script does not recognize lowercase colors as splashed.
 Gb and GB are treated the same way.
 * The super archetype belongs to every deck and the subarchetype is optional (ie Control_Reanimator).
 They must be separated by `_`.
 When analyzing win rates, the script will analyze a decklist containing a superarchetype and a subarchetype as counting towards both.
 * Record and Games contain the same information on different levels.
 A deck that goes 3-0 can have a game record ranging from 6-0 to 6-3.
 Currently the script only analyzes game records - this will change soon.
+* The sideboard is optional.
+The script will restrict calculating the maindeck % of a card to decklists with sideboards.

 ### Note on Dates: